suhitd1729/question_classifier/README.md

 **Approach 1**

 The first approach is more naive.
 It just checks for certain words such as how , where, what , when etc.
-(will refer to these as q_words from here on) in the text provided.
+(will refer to these as *q_words* from here on) in the text provided.

-Normally, I would have only checked if any of the sentences provided begins with one of the q_words, but then, I would miss out on sentences which might be a question where the q_words occur in the middle.
+Normally, I would have only checked if any of the sentences provided begins with one of the *q_words*, but then, I would miss out on sentences which might be a question where the *q_words* occur in the middle.

 Since my aim is to build an adequate Question identifier model , I would rather have a few False Positives than miss out on a Inquiry statement that might be relevant.